lgili/modbuscore/doc/source/introduction.rst

 Introduction
 ============

-This documentation describes the current generation of the Modbus C library.
+This documentation describes the **Modbus C library 1.0.0**.
 The focus is on an embedded-friendly, non-blocking implementation targeting Modbus RTU and Modbus TCP transports with a clean separation between the PDU codec, transport interfaces, and the client/server state machines.
+Gate 12 ratifies the public API surface for long-term support: applications that include ``<modbus/modbus.h>`` can rely on SemVer guarantees going forward.

 **Key design goals**